-2nd Street Pedestrian Bridge (Fargo) - just south of Fargo City Hall.
-The estimated • total project cost is \$3,400,000, of which \$2,400,000 (71%) is requested through federal funds, and \$1,000,000 (29%) through local matching funds.
+• 2nd Street Pedestrian Bridge (Fargo) - just south of Fargo City Hall.
+The estimated total project cost is \$3,400,000, of which \$2,700,000 (79%) is requested through federal funds, and \$700,000 (21%) through local matching funds.

-Given that there is only one (1) project submitted for the Urban Grant Program, no prioritization discussion needs to take place, and the project shall be submitted to NDDOT as Metro COG's top priority.
+Given that there is only one (1) project submitted for the Urban Grant Program, no prioritization discussion needs to take place, and the project shall be submitted to NDDOT as Metro COG's top priority for the Urban Grant Program.

-The City of Fargo applied and was awarded funding in FY 2022 for this project however, the City was not awarded enough Federal participation to move forward with construction and withdrew last year's application in plans to resubmit for FY 2023.
+The City of Fargo applied and was awarded funding in FY 2022 for this project however, the award did not provide enough Federal participation to move forward with construction and as a result, the City withdrew last year's application with plans to resubmit for FY 2023.

-Staff is asking the Policy Board to prioritize the above project for submittal to NDDOT for consideration.
+Staff is asking the TTC to prioritize the above project for submittal to NDDOT for consideration.
 Please be aware that for projects to be considered by NDDOT, the proper paperwork shall also be submitted with the request.

-City of Fargo staff are incorporating changes to the application based on comments received from NDDOT during last week's TTC meeting.
+The prioritized project list will be submitted to the Policy Board for action at their December 15, 2020 meeting.
 Upon action by the Policy Board, staff will submit the prioritized list and project materials to NDDOT prior to the December 31, 2020 deadline.